ansys/pymapdl/doc/index.rst

 be installed with Python bindings.

 License
 -------

-This module, pyansys is licensed under the MIT license.
+This module is licensed under the MIT license.
+See the license file for more details.

 Indices and tables